How to Price and Bid a Roofing Job

 - Determine the labor hours.
 Estimate how many hours the job will take and multiply this figure by the number of employees on the job.
 This calculation will give you the number of labor-hours.
 For example, assuming it takes two people 40 hours to complete the job, your labor-hours will be 80.

 - Work out your hourly labor cost.
 When calculating your hourly labor cost, consider both the hourly wage and extras like taxes and worker’s compensation.
-Although the hourly wage will vary by state, for our example let’s use the median hourly wage of $19.22 and add 20% for taxes and insurance, which brings the total hourly wage to $23.06.
+The average hourly rate for a roofer in the U.S. is $17.95.
+For our example, let’s add 20% for taxes and insurance, which brings the total hourly wage to $21.54.

 Step 5: Calculate Your Overhead Costs